tinkledoomhammer/some-notes/stackedit/Code/godot/shaders.md

 * They can be set in the inspector for each instance
 * They can be set in gdscript with the `set_instance_shader_paramtter(..)` method of [`GeometryInstance3D`](https://docs.godotengine.org/en/stable/classes/class_geometryinstance3d.html#class-geometryinstance3d)
 * Limitations:
+	* No textures, only scalar and vector types
+	* As a workaround, a texture array can be passed as a regular uniform, and the index as an instance uniform
+	* Each shader can have at most 16 instance uniforms
+	* If the shader has multiple materials, the earlier uniforms can shadow the later uniforms
 ### Built-in variables